 You have been redirected to your local version of the requested page

-This Application Note describes the utilization of the Metrohm Instant Raman Analyzer Mira M-3 for identification and verification of fatty acids, similar to those found in cosmetics or nutraceuticals.
-Nutraceuticals are food-derived products that claim to provide extra health benefits in addition to basic nutritional value and can be found in gel caps.
-As the personal health industry moves toward natural homeopathic treatments, many new products are emerging on the market that report benefits to supplementation of diet with vitamins and fatty acids, such as oils that are sources of vitamin E but do not raise LDL (“bad”) cholesterol.
+This Application Note describes the utilization of the Metrohm Instant Raman Analyzer Mira P for identification and verification of fatty acids, similar to those found in cosmetics or nutraceuticals.
+Nutraceuticals are food-derived products that claim to provide extra health benefits in addition to basic nutritional value.
+As the personal health industry moves toward natural homeopathic treatments, many new products report benefits to supplementing the diet with vitamins and fatty acids, such as oils that are sources of vitamin E but do not raise LDL (“bad”) cholesterol.
 Some nutraceuticals are regulated by the FDA, while others are not.
 Regardless, it is important to manufacturers that their products meet internal and external regulations.
 Determination of ingredient identity and purity are essential to product quality, and inspection of ingredients prior to the start of the manufacturing process will prevent costly time delays and substandard product quality.

-Fatty acids used in production need to be verified during production processes.
-Similarities in fatty acids can make identification of the exact fatty acid through Pearson’s correlation algorithm used for identification difficult; however, verification with a p-value algorithm produces a more confident method to ensure the correct material is used in manufacturing.
-The Metrohm Instant Raman Analyzer 3 (Mira M-3) is a handheld Raman spectrometer designed for rapid, nondestructive identification and verification of samples.
-The process of identification of samples involves measuring a spectrum of the sample and comparing it with existing spectra in a library.
+Fatty acids must be verified during production processes.
+Similarities in fatty acids can make identification of the exact fatty acid through Pearson’s correlation algorithms difficult; however, p-value verification ensures that the correct material is used in manufacturing.
+MIRA P is a handheld Raman spectrometer designed for rapid, nondestructive identification and verification of samples.
+Identification of samples involves measuring a spectrum of the sample and correlating it with existing spectra in a library.
 The result is then displayed with a Pearson’s correlation.
-The verification of samples is performed with a training set of the spectra that contains the accepted variability between different samples of the same material.
+Verification of samples is performed with a training set of the spectra that contains the accepted variability between different samples of the same material.
 The training set is analyzed with Principal Components Analysis (PCA) and reported as a percent likelihood that the sample measured is within a confidence level set by the operator.
 Typically, a 95% confidence level is used for material verification.
 While both identification from a library and verification with a training set are useful, verification is able to detect very small differences in samples.
 The fatty acids and fatty alcohol discussed in this application note will be lauric acid (C11H23CO2H), myristic acid (C13H27CO2H), palmitic acid (C15H31CO2H), stearic acid (C17H35CO2H), and stearyl alcohol (C17H37OH).
 Figure 1 shows the spectra of these materials and the spectral similarities, illustrating the difficulty of differentiation on correlation alone.

 Figure 1.
 Raman spectra of the fatty acids and fatty alcohol discussed in this Application note